This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Towers of the Virgin, the large collection of peaks, are best photographed from anywhere behind the Zion Human History Museum.

-Some visitors claim they can see the shrouded figure of the Virgin Mary on the face of the central peak.
+Some visitors claim they can see the Virgin Mary’s shrouded figure on the central peak’s face.

 It is said that this collection of peaks is best viewed early in the morning.

-My recommendation is to arrive at the Zion Human History Museum as early in the morning as possible.
+INTREPID’S PRO TIP: My recommendation is to arrive at the Zion Human History Museum as early in the morning as possible.
 I would say claim your spot and have your equipment set up at least 30 minutes before sunrise.
-Now, consider yourself warned: you will have plenty of company.
-It is a very popular Zion photo spot.

-Towers of the Virgin at sunrise in Zion National Park / Best Photography Locations in Zion
+Towers of the Virgin at Sunrise in Zion National Park

 Another good time to head to the Zion History Museum is way before sunrise.
 When there is barely any light.
 It is when the sun is still at a significant depth below the horizon and the light takes on a blue shade.